What is the taxonomy?

 The PRI supports the EU’s efforts to establish a taxonomy in regulation.
 The taxonomy is an important step forward to ensure that capital markets can contribute to the transition to a low-carbon, resilient and resource-efficient economy.

 The PRI has been acting as Rapporteur for the Taxonomy working group, within the The Technical Expert Group on Sustainable Finance – an independent advisory body made up of members from finance, industry, the public sector and civil society established in June 2018 to help develop the technical details of the taxonomy.

 The taxonomy offers myriad benefits to investors.
 It can help to:

 - identify investment opportunities which meet a high standard of sustainability;

-- strengthen and enable more focused dialogue between investors and companies; and
+- strengthen and enable more focused dialogue between investors and companies on investment impact;

 - support communication between fund managers and asset owners, particularly resource-constrained asset owners that may struggle to develop deep environmental expertise.

 - read the updated user guidance in the final TEG reports;

 - read the PRI briefing for investors on the taxonomy;